Complements of discriminants of real singularities of type $X_{10}$: Realization of topological types by perturbed sabirizations

-Gusein-Zade--A'Campo method \cite{AC}, \cite{GZ} allows us to calculate virtual morsifications related to all perturbations constructed above in this section.
-Our main program with either of these virtual morsifications taken for the initial data proves statement 1 of Theorem \ref{totalnum}.
+Gusein-Zade--A'Campo method \cite{AC}, \cite{GZ} allows us to calculate the virtual morsifications associated with all 25 perturbations constructed above in this section.
 Our restricted program, applied to all these virtual morsifications, proves that the invariant \ $\mbox{Card}$ \ indeed takes on them the values equal to the first subscripts under the corresponding pictures of pp. \pageref{prf}--\pageref{prf2}.
+The similar equality for invariant \ $\mbox{Ind}$ follows immediately from the pictures.